-Join Tim Grey for an in-depth discussion in this video Using presets, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Using presets, part of Learning HDR (2012).

 Photomatix is a very sophisticated application. …And so you might feel a little bit intimidated at all of the options that …are available.
 But getting started with Photomatix is …remarkably easy, because there are variety of presets that are included with …the application by default.
 You can use the Preset popup over on the …left side.
 But they aren't an entire collection of …presets available there.
 So instead, I recommend using the preset thumbnails. …If you go to the View menu you can make sure that the Preset Thumbnails are …enabled by making sure the View Preset Thumbnails option is turned on.…